Ethanote/Hello-world/README.md

 # Hello-world
 The repository is for practicing GitHub flow
-My name is Etham, a medical student
+My name is Etham, i am a gay

+I love photography since it had genuine appreciation to the beauty of nature